Panasonic FZ80 vs Sony RX100 VI

 It is notable that the FZ80 has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the FZ80 and the RX100 VI are recent models that are part of the current product line-up.
-The FZ80 replaced the earlier Panasonic FZ70, while the RX100 VI followed on from the Sony RX100 V. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+The FZ80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the RX100 VI has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is the Panasonic FZ80 better than the Sony RX100 VI or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.